KiARC/ReasonablyEasyCryptography/README.md

 ## Importing into a project

-You can either directly add a release JAR (or one built with `gradle jar`), or you can use `gradle publishToMavenLocal` to add it to your local Maven repository.
-If you add it to `mavenLocal` it can be accessed at `com.katiearose:reasonably-easy-cryptography:[release]`.
+Download the latest release from the releases page and add it to your dependencies in your IDE.

 ## Examples